xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/System Monitor (Sysmon).md

  Invoke-PSInject -ProcId [Process ID of spoolsv.exe] -PoshCode "V3JpdGUtSG9zdCAiSGVsbG8sIEd1cnU5OSEi"
 ```

-After the injection, we observe that "spoolsv.exe" transitions from an unmanaged to a managed state as it is running PowerShell
+After the injection, we observe that "spoolsv.exe" transitions from an unmanaged to a managed state as it is running Powershell.exe.

+By checking `Sysmon event ID 10`, which represents "ProcessAccess" events, we can identify any suspicious attempts to access LSASS.

 # Detection Example 3: Detecting Credential Dumping